felipecruz91/Get-the-most-out-of-Git/README.md

 ## Cherry pick scenario

-I'd do it with cherry-pick -n (--no-commit) which lets you inspect (and modify) the result before committing:
+`cherry-pick --no-commit` lets you inspect (and modify) the result before committing:

 ```
 1. Stage new file
+2. Commit
-2. Stage new intentional bug (compilation bug)
+3. Stage new intentional bug
-3. Commit
-4. Push
+4. Commit
-5. Revert commit
-6.Cherry pick -n
-7. Fix unintentional bug by unstaging it and discarding it
+5. Fix unintentional and commit it
-8. Commit the remaining file
-9. Push
+6. git cherry-pick --no-commit <hash>
 ```

 ---